Lima Memorial Health System Logo

 • Arterial blood gases

-• Blood cultures (to rule out other causes of pneumonia)
+• Blood cultures (to check for other causes of pneumonia)

 • Chest x-ray